oklas/react-through/docs/basics/Setup.md

 ## Base configuration

-Communication center must be parent of all react elements which need to be involved in communications.
+Communication center must be the parent of all react elements which need to be involved in communications.
 The communication center is implemented in `ThroughProvider` component.

-Add a `<ThroughProvider/>` component to the root of your React component tree.
-In the react tree the `ThroughProvider` component must be parent of all components of this library with any deeps of nesting.
+Add the `<ThroughProvider/>` component to the root of your React component tree.
+In the react tree the `ThroughProvider` component must be the parent of all components of this library with any deeps of nesting.

 ```javascript
 import {ThroughProvider} from 'react-through'